Jim Jones: Education and marriage

 Jones moved to Bloomington, Indiana in November 1948, where he attended Indiana University Bloomington with the intention of becoming a doctor, but changed his mind shortly thereafter.
-During his time at University, Jones was impressed by a speech which Eleanor Roosevelt delivered about the plight of African-Americans, and he began to espouse support for communism and other radical political views for the first time.
+During his time at University, Jones was impressed by a speech that Eleanor Roosevelt delivered about the plight of African-Americans, and he began to espouse support for communism and other radical political views for the first time.

 Jones and Baldwin continued their relationship while he attended college, and the couple married on June 12, 1949.
 Their first home was in Bloomington, where Marceline worked in a nearby hospital while Jones attended college.
 Marceline was Methodist, and she and Jones immediately fell into arguments about church.
-Jones's strong opposition to the Methodist church's racial segregationist practices was an early strain on their marriage.
+Jones's strong opposition to the Methodist church's racial segregationist practices was an early strain on their marriage, and throughout the duration of their relationship, Jones frequently emotionally and psychologically abused Marceline.
 Jones insisted on attending Bloomington's Full Gospel Tabernacle, but eventually compromised and began attending a local Methodist church on most Sunday mornings.
 Despite attending churches every week, Jones privately pressed his wife to accept atheism.

+Through the years, Jones's marriage was affected by his insecurity.
+He often felt the need to test Marceline's love and loyalty, and at times he used sadistic methods to do so.
+One recurring tactic he used was to tell her that one of her close friends or family members had suddenly died, and then comfort her over the loss, before finally admitting to her the story was untrue.

 After attending Indiana University for two years, the couple relocated to Indianapolis in 1951.
 Jones took night classes at Butler University to continue his education, finally earning a degree in secondary education in 1961.
 In 1951, the 20-year-old Jones began attending gatherings of the Communist Party USA in Indianapolis.
 Jones and his family faced harassment from government authorities for their affiliation with the Communist Party during 1952.
-In one event, Jones's mother was harassed by FBI agents in front of her co-workers because she had attended a communist meeting with her son.
+Jones later asserted that in one event, his mother was harassed by FBI agents in front of her co-workers because she had attended a communist meeting with her son.
 Jones became frustrated with the persecution of communists in the U.S. Reflecting back on his participation in the Communist Party, Jones said that he asked himself, "How can I demonstrate my Marxism?
 The thought was, infiltrate the church."